 - Bank accounts and investment accounts can have a “Transfer on Death” designation, allowing the immediate transfer of those assets to the designated beneficiary without the need for probate.
 Again, a living trust is not needed here.

 What Does a Living Trust Do?

 When you establish a living trust, you’re effectively creating the rules and parameters by which your heirs will receive your property when they die, without the need to have the probate courts intervene.
 This helps preserve the value of your estate while ensuring your heirs all get the assets you intend for them, as promptly as possible.

-A living trust is also an important tool in avoiding major headaches in the event that you are incapacitated due to Alzheimer’s, dementia or some other incapacity.
-Assets in a living trust can then be managed for your benefit by the trustee you have designated without the need or expense of court involvement or a conservatorship.
+A living trust can also prevent headaches should you become incapacitated due to dementia or a similar condition.
+Assets in a living trust can then be managed by a trustee you have appointed, on behalf of your heirs, without the need for a legal conservator.

 Living trusts can certainly be helpful but be advised that they come with their own special rules and protocols.
 To establish an effective living trust, you’ll want to work with an experienced lawyer.